Mary's Club: Reception

 Mary's Club has been called a "downtown institution" and a "Portland nightlife landmark".
 In 2001, The Portland Mercury called the club "a must-visit for any true strip club connoisseur" for offering "friendliness and sexiness".
 A reporter found the interior "cozy", with conversational dancers who seemed to enjoy their interaction with guests.
 After Keller's death, Willamette Week said that the club "has cemented its place in history far beyond the city limits" for featuring Love and Jorgensen and offering nudity to a loyal customer base.
 The newspaper's Mary Christmas wrote that Keller had become a "regional celebrity" and could be credited with beginning a local industry.
 In 2011, a contributor to the Daily Vanguard (Portland State University's student newspaper) included Mary's on his list of the city's top five strip clubs: "If you visit only one dance club in this town it should probably be Mary’s.
 The inside is stuffy and sleazy, but embodies that red-light district feel that fits right in with [the] rowdy environment."
 That year, Willamette Week called the club "the undisputed grande dame of West Coast strips" and "a stubbornly degenerate landmark".
 According to the newspaper's Matthew Korfhage, its entertainment came in the form of "girls/ladies, friendly also brassy, oddly classy, with sterling taste on the juke, who let you see all of their piercings and tattoos.
 Also, video poker".
+Mary's Club was a finalist in the Best Strip Club category of Willamette Weeks annual 'Best of Portland' readers' poll in 2025.
 In 2013, Portland Monthly made Mary's Club an "editor's pick" for its dancers, its all-female staff, and its "welcoming and relaxed" environment.
 Thrillist.com included Mary's in its "definitive guide" to Portland's best strip clubs, complimenting its "glorious flashing sign that welcomes you to Downtown" and calling the club "a part of Portland's past we should all cherish".
 Men's Fitness included Mary's on its list of the "Top 10 Best Strip Clubs in America", calling it a "neon landmark" with blacklight murals and a "relaxed, hole-in-the-wall vibe".